Browse our jobs and apply for your next role.

 “A lot of people misunderstand that, because there’s a slowdown, they want to be permanent staff because of the stability.
 However, I always tell my candidates that if you are permanent staff, chances of getting laid off [during a recession] is higher because of the ‘last in, first out’ policy,” Chan explains.
 “Whereas if you join as a contractor, the cost is minimal.”

-RELATED: Maximising your people-driven business recovery
+RELATED: Maximizing your people-driven business recovery